 For the past 12 years, I have undertaken regular commercial car photography commissions, and for a number of years I have been producing illustrated features for Custom Car magazine, and for motor cycle magazines.

 In 2010, I wrote and illustrated the first book on the history of British drag bike racing, published by Veloce.
 This was followed by a self published limited edition photo book.
 I have also been involved in supplying images and help in producing two drag racing history books, in the USA and UK.
-Currently I have just completed my biggest undertaking yet, in writing and publishing the life story of one of the major names in drag racing across Europe, Dennis Priddle.
+My biggest undertaking was successfully writing and publishing the life story of one of the major names in drag racing across Europe, Dennis Priddle.
+This book is now to be followed by a book publication looking back at a legendary bike drag racer and sprinter, John Hobbs.

 © 2018 Keith Lee.
 All rights reserved.